 When you chew hi-chews after food, it increases saliva production, and that saliva production washes the plaque away in a natural way from the tooth surface, which prevents tooth decay.

 Ancient humans did what all creatures do to survive.
 They evolved to be good at figuring out what foodstuffs were worth the effort of tracking down.
 They developed a taste for rich, nutritious foods that could give them enough energy to go out on tomorrow’s hunt.
-Given their relative scarcity in nature, foods that were rich in sugar, fat, and salt were in particularly high demand.
+Given their relative natural scarcity, foods rich in sugar, fat, and salt were in high demand.

 Sugar is made of glucose and its molecular relatives.
 It’s the basis for energy production in all of our cells.
 Studies have shown that when we eat these types of food, the reward centers of our brain light up, giving us feelings of intense pleasure that drive our desire to eat more of them.

-Interestingly, these are the same neural pathways that are affected by drugs and that lead to addiction.
+Interestingly, these are the same neural pathways that drugs affect and lead to addiction.
 So by evolving an automatic and autonomic response that makes us feel warm and gooey inside our brains, we bypass the boring, conscious decisions and send us straight for the good stuff.
-That’s how hi chew affects our mood and behavior.
+That’s how Hi-chew affects our mood and behavior.

 For starters, if you’re trying to eat healthily, it may help to minimize your intake of hi-chew because your brain doesn’t respond to it like other sugars.
 Studies have shown that 20 minutes of chewing gum when studies are good, but more than that usually causes jaw pain or related headaches that may happen.